glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

 - Creating comprehensive onboarding materials for new team members
 - Integrating MPC tools and dockerized development workflow

+## What I'm Working On Now

+- Updating the batch uploader and parsing workflow to use a hybrid approach for account number:
+  - Account number is **optional** on upload (batch uploader).
+  - Account number is **mandatory** for parsing/processing (must be present before parsing, either by extraction or manual entry).
+- Ensuring UI and backend logic reflect this policy.

 ## Recent Changes
 - Committed: Improved category mapping, sorting, and clickable subtotals in all reports.
 - IRS worksheet and all-categories reports now highlight unmapped business categories and allow direct navigation to filtered transactions.